Transportation

 New On-Site Central Utility Plant

-As a result of increasing costs and decreasing energy reliability, JWA initiated a project for a 7-Megawatt on-site electric generation plant capable of handling the entire terminal complex electrical load, while simultaneously providing heating and cooling through an extensive heat recovery system.
-The aesthetics of the building needed to blend with the surrounding buildings while providing reliable and efficient energy for the 300,000 SF terminal and associated parking structures at minimal cost and with long-term durability and maximum noise attenuation.
+In response to rising energy costs and declining reliability, John Wayne Airport (JWA) initiated a project to develop a 7-megawatt on-site electric generation plant.
+This facility was designed to power the entire terminal complex’s electrical load while simultaneously providing heating and cooling via an extensive heat recovery system.
+Aesthetic considerations were paramount, ensuring the building blended seamlessly with adjacent structures while delivering reliable, efficient energy to the 300,000-square-foot terminal and associated parking facilities with long-term durability, minimal cost, and maximum noise attenuation.

-IDS Group developed interior and exterior layouts to house the four 1750-kW natural gas-fired diesel generators, four absorption chillers, and the associated extensive heat recovery system.
-IDS provided JWA with multiple solutions with unique cost savings and operational benefits.
+IDS Group developed both interior and exterior layouts to accommodate four 1,750-kW natural gas-fired diesel generators, four absorption chillers, and the comprehensive heat recovery system.
+Throughout the project, IDS presented JWA with multiple solutions, each offering distinct cost-saving and operational advantages.

-IDS reviewed the structural computer models for the building’s seismic performance and designed the major structural elements and equipment supports following the Airport’s design guidelines.
-IDS also coordinated with the landscape architect to include “green screens” that helped the facility blend in with the surrounding built environment and landscaping and reduce noise within the facility.
+In addition, IDS reviewed the building’s structural computer models to ensure compliance with seismic performance standards and designed major structural components and equipment supports in accordance with the airport’s design guidelines.
+Collaboration with the landscape architect resulted in the integration of “green screens” that visually harmonize the facility with the surrounding environment while also contributing to noise reduction within the plant.

 SERVICES PROVIDED: